upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 disconnect your board and reopen the menu.
 The entry that disappears should be the right COM port.
 Now upload the code.

-.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <brain-bioamp-arduino-firmware>`.
+.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <brain-bioamp-arduino-firmware-code-upload>`.

 .. important:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.